RJMNillo/CS341HWWebsiteRep/README.md

 HW3: Website Tools
 15 Feb 2021

-This is a code that will help create a database.
+This portion of the code deals with version control and unit testing with our HTML.